Top Solutions for Dogs and Wooden Slippery Stairs

 How do I make my wooden stairs less slippery for my dog?

-You can make your wooden stairs less slippery for your dog by using adhesive strips, which provide traction and are easy to install.
+You can make your wooden stairs less slippery for your dog by using adhesive carpet strips, which provide traction and are easy to install.
 They come in various colors and patterns to match your interior spaces.

 Why is my dog slipping on hardwood floors?